Sumitra Hazarika

 Sumitra Hazarika is an Indian activist.
 She was born in a village near to Titabor in Assam, India.
 She was married to Manindra Gogoi until his death in 2015 and was sister-in-law to Bhupen Hazarika.
 She is president of the Mission for Integration, Gender Equalization, Harmony and Fight against Threat (MIGHT).
 She also works for the Assam State Commission for Women.
-In 2022, she filed a first information report (FIR) against politician Sherman Ali Ahmed regarding his televised comments on rape.
-In recognition of her achievements, Hazarika received the Nari Shakti Puraskar on 8 March 2017 from President Pranab Mukherjee.
+In 2022, she filed a first information report (FIR) with the police against politician Sherman Ali Ahmed regarding his televised comments on rape.
+President Pranab Mukherjee gave Hazarika the Nari Shakti Puraskar on 8 March 2017 in recognition of her services.
 She also was awarded the Prag Perona in 2018.